 - BREED DISCOVERY: With a simple cheek swab, Embark uses the most accurate breed identification scientifically possible.
 The Embark Dog DNA Test Kit tests for over 250 dog breeds, even wolf, coyote, and...

-- FAMILY TREE & ANCESTRY: The Embark Dog DNA Test will tell you your dog's family tree all the way back to great-grandparents.
+- FAMILY TREE AND ANCESTRY: The Embark Dog DNA Test will tell you your dog's family tree all the way back to great grandparents.
 Embark also shows other dogs of similar breed mix to your pup.
 You can...

 Embark provide a health report that can be shared with your vet outlining potential health issues related to your dog’s breeds.
 They are partnered with Cornell College of Veterinary Medicine and will update your results retrospectively as new data is added to their system.